Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

 ### 🚚 Average Delivery Time
 ![Average Delivery Time](./Average-Delivery-Time.png)

-The average delivery time is around 37 minutes, suggesting moderate efficiency but room for improvement.
+The average delivery time provides a useful benchmark for overall performance.
+Variations around this average suggest that some deliveries are affected by operational or environmental factors that increase the risk of delays.

 ---

 ### 📍 Delivery Distance vs Time
 ![Delivery Distance and Time](./Delivery-Distance-and-Time.png)

-There is a clear relationship between delivery distance and time, with longer distances generally resulting in longer delivery times.
+There is a visible relationship between delivery distance and delivery time.
+As distance increases, delivery duration generally increases as well, although the spread suggests that traffic and operational factors also influence performance.

 ---

 ### 🛵 Delivery Method
 ![Delivery Method](./Delivery-method.png)

-Different delivery methods show noticeable differences in performance.
-Some methods consistently achieve faster delivery times, while others are more prone to delays.
-This suggests that how deliveries are assigned can directly impact efficiency and overall service quality.
+Different delivery methods appear to perform differently, which suggests that the delivery allocation strategy can affect overall efficiency and may need to be reviewed.

 ---

 ### 🚦 Traffic Condition
 ![Traffic Condition](./Traffic-condition.png)

-Deliveries made under high-traffic conditions tend to take significantly longer than in low-traffic scenarios.
+Traffic conditions clearly affect delivery performance.
+Higher traffic levels are associated with longer delivery times, highlighting the importance of route planning and timing.

 ---

 ## 🔍 Conclusion & Key Findings

-The analysis shows that delivery performance is largely influenced by distance, traffic conditions, and operational factors.
+The analysis showed that late deliveries are influenced by a combination of delivery distance, traffic conditions, and operational factors.
-Deliveries over longer distances or during high-traffic periods were more likely to be delayed.

-The machine learning models, particularly Random Forest and XGBoost, outperformed Logistic Regression, indicating their ability to capture more complex patterns in the data.
+Longer distances were generally associated with longer delivery times, while traffic congestion increased the likelihood of delays.
+The modelling results also showed that more advanced methods, such as Random Forest and XGBoost, were better at capturing these delivery patterns than a baseline Logistic Regression model.

-Overall, the project highlights how data can be used to better understand delivery challenges and support more informed decision-making.
+Overall, the project shows how analytics and machine learning can be used not only to understand delivery performance but also to support more proactive and efficient operational decision-making.

 ---

 ## 💡 Business Recommendations

-- Optimise delivery routes based on distance and traffic patterns
-- Increase rider availability during peak demand periods
+- Use traffic and distance data to improve route planning
+- Prioritise early intervention for deliveries identified as high risk
+- Review delivery allocation methods to improve consistency
+- Monitor operational performance regularly to detect changing patterns
-- Use predictive models to identify deliveries at risk of delay
+- Use predictive outputs to support faster decision-making during peak periods
-- Continuously monitor delivery performance to identify new trends

 ---